kiwicommerce/magento2-enhanced-smtp/README.md

 ### **Installation**

- 1. Install using Composer
+ 1. Composer Installation
       - Navigate to your Magento root folder<br />
             `cd path_to_the_magento_root_directory`<br />
       - Then run the following command<br />
           `composer require kiwicommerce/module-enhanced-smtp`<br/>
       - Make sure that composer finished the installation without errors.

- 2. Install manually
+ 2. Command Line Installation
       - Backup your web directory and database.
       - Download Enhanced SMTP installation package from <a href="https://github.com/kiwicommerce/magento2-enhanced-smtp/releases/download/v1.0.0/kiwicommerce-enhanced-smtp-v100.zip">here</a>.
       - Upload contents of the Enhanced SMTP Log installation package to your Magento root directory.